 Be clear with your manager about your new co-working situation and how it will impact your daily schedule and update your team as necessary.
 It is also helpful to use your work calendar to time block when you will be working and spending time with family.

-One AP team member shared that she and her partner have found it essential to sit down together and map out their work and parenting schedules before the start of each week.
+One Acceleration Partners team member shared that she and her partner have found it essential to sit down together and map out their work and parenting schedules before the start of each week.
 They arrange their calendars to ensure one of them is on “kid-duty” any time the other has an important call or deliverable due.
 She and her partner also share those schedules with their managers and are careful to set their Slack statuses to reflect when they’re available and when they aren’t.

-2. Be the early bird and get the worm
+2. Be the Early Bird and Get the Worm

 Many of our team members have started deviating from traditional workday hours by waking up a couple of hours before the rest of their household to get their day started on a productive, distraction-free note.